 Sydney has exceptional beaches, many of which are among the ‘gayest’ Australia has to offer.
 The famous Bondi Beach has a large gay concentration in the north end.
-Obelisk Beach is a favourite of the gay and lesbian sun-lovers.
+Obelisk Beach is a favorite of the gay and lesbian sun-lovers.
 It is a hidden beach on the north side of the Harbour, near affluent Mosman.
 The beach is ‘clothing-optional’ and is the perfect place for those who want to let loose in the nude.
 Slightly off the beaten track, Obelisk Beach can be hard to reach, but once there it’s well worth the trip.